MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. Verify your entries with the Organizational Structure Setup Report.

-Use the Organizational Structure Setup Report to verify that you have entered labels for each of the levels you’ll use, and that you’ve entered IDs and descriptions for each entity in your organization.
+Use the Organizational Structure Setup Report to verify that you have entered labels for each of the levels you'll use, and that you've entered IDs and descriptions for each entity in your organization.
 You can print this report while the Organizational Structure Setup window is open by choosing File \>\> Print.